Feyerabend/ABC80/README.md

 # ABC80 AIRFIGHT 1981
 A recreated program/code from paper trail.
-Originally coded for the ABC80 from 1981, inspired by Atari 2600 Combat #24.
+Originally coded for the ABC80 in 1981, inspired by Atari 2600 Combat #24.

 U. Kristian Lidberg did the main code in BASIC and I (to a small degree) contributed.
 We were at the time in